PASTAplus/PEP/peps/pep-2.md

 Use case:

-1. A client sends an existing group name to the *authorization service*.
+1. A client sends a group EDI-ID to the *authorization service*.
-2. The *authorization service* verifies that the requesting principal is authorized to execute the method.
+2. The *authorization service* verifies that the requesting principal is
+   authorized to execute the method.
 3. The *authorization service* deletes the group, along with all associated access control rules.
-4. The *authorization service* returns a 200 OK to the client indicating that the group has been deleted.
+4. The *authorization service* returns a 200 OK to the client.

 ```
-DELETE: /auth/v1/group/<group_name>
+DELETE: /auth/v1/group/<group_edi_id>

-updateGroup(edi_token, group_name)
+deleteGroup(edi_token, group_name)
     edi_token: the token of the requesting client
-    group_name: the name of the group to create
+    group_edi_id: the group EDI-ID
     return:
         200 OK if successful
         401 Unauthorized if the client does not provide a valid authentication token